CMU-CREATE-Lab/chargecar/chargecar.org/README.txt

 Note that if the --usgs switch is supplied, fetches from the USGS web service are throttled to occur at 50 ms intervals.

-GridFloatIndexer
+MotionXGPSRawFileConverter
 ----------------
-Indexes the local GridFloat NED data, storing meta data in the database.
-Example usage:
+Converts the raw.xml file from MotionX-GPS to a GPX file with fractional second timestamps:

-   java -jar chargecar-grid-float-indexer.jar /path/to/NED/root/directory
+   java -jar chargecar-motionx-gps-raw-file-converter.jar /path/to/raw.xml

 SpeedCalculator
 ----------------